Coney Island fireworks

 Advertising

-Some of the best things to do in summer are NYC events in July.
-Even after all the 4th of July events simmer down, there are still many awesome things to do for the duration of the month.
+Some of the best things to do in NYC this summer happen in July.
+Even after all the 4th of July events simmer down, the fun doesn't end.
 After Independence Day, enjoy fantastic outdoor fun, hit up one of the city’s many rooftops and make sure to pencil in getting a tan at the best beaches in NYC while the weather is still hot, hot, hot.

 RECOMMENDED: Full NYC events calendar